Fashion design software gives apparel creatives the power to build garments in 3D and create digital twins of physical garments.

 - Decisions are made over true-to-life digital samples

-- Significant reduction in both textile and resource waste
+- A significant reduction in both textile and resource waste

 Digital Asset Sharing